tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 ### <a name="sorting_results"></a>Sorting results

-The Content API allows you to sort results using a variety of properties.
-What to sort by is a list of property and sort order pairs.
-The Content API sorts results by the first property in the sort order list.
-The API then sorts using the second property within the first and so on.
+The Content API allows you to sort results using a variety of fields.
+You specify what to sort by using a list of field and sort order pairs.
+The Content API sorts results by the first field in the sort order list.
+The API then sorts using the second field within the first and so on.

 By default the Content API sorts result by their submission date with the most recent submission first.
 Specifying a sort replaces the default submission date sort.
 If you want to sort content by some property and then by submission date, you must include the submission date in your sort order list.